 What’s up!
 This is the new DaVinci MIQRO vaporizer for dry herb, it’s portable and it’s very small, one of the smallest herb vapes I’ve reviewed.
-Their other one is the DaVinci IQ that came out a little less than two years ago (see video above).
+Their other one is the DaVinci IQ2 which is the newest update to the DaVinci IQ.

 On the outside the new unit just looks like a smaller version, the inside however is a little different.
-The oven size is different, and the battery is different.
-The mouthpiece at the top is the same, and the general look of the front and the LED lights on the front is the same also, just smaller with this one.
+The oven size has changed, and the battery size is different.
+The 10mm mouthpiece looks the same, and the LED lights are back.
+THey’re just a tad smaller.

 On the side of the unit you have three buttons: up and down for the temperature and smart paths, and the power button.
 So the IQ is a good vape.
 It’s got some draw resistance and it’s conduction heating, those would be like its disadvantages, otherwise it’s small, compact, has good flavor, and you can get nice clouds from it.
 It has a lot of good things going for it and the MIQRO here shares most of those advantages or positives.

 The flavor is very good, I’ll give it that, the vapor is smooth too.
 However, there is still pretty much the same amount of draw resistance, I consider it above average resistance for a portable vape.

 The fact that the oven is that small and then that I seem to be getting the best results with it packed less than full, that kind of makes the MIQRO a micro-dose vape in essence because basically I’m recommending you load about 0.15g in here, maybe 0.2g.
 That’s kind of on the low end right now.